oolong-kt/oolong/docs/README.md

 By applying this simple pattern you can create composable, testable programs that can run on any platform.
 Oolong enables a common codebase for all platforms by using a `Render` function which is implemented by each frontend.

-Get started with Oolong by reading the [official guide](https://oolong-kt.org).

 Example
 -------